 For OpenVINO releases prior to 2022.2:

-If you are using Ubuntu or RHEL 8 systems, and installed OpenVINO Runtime via the installer, APT, or YUM repository, and then decided to install OpenVINO Development Tools, make sure that you Install External Software Dependencies first by following the steps in the corresponding installation pages.
+If you are using Ubuntu or RHEL 8 systems, and installed OpenVINO Runtime via the archive file, APT, or YUM repository, and then decided to install OpenVINO Development Tools, make sure that you Install External Software Dependencies first by following the steps in the corresponding installation pages.

 Check if environment variables are set correctly¶

-For Python developers, if you previously installed OpenVINO using the installer, and are now installing OpenVINO using PIP, remove all the PATH settings and the lines with
+For Python developers, if you previously installed OpenVINO using the archive file, and are now installing OpenVINO using PIP, remove all the PATH settings and the lines with

 .bashrc.
 Note that if you installed OpenVINO with PIP in a virtual environment, you don’t need to set any environment variables.